Senozoid/ZC1-handbook/character.md

 | Spy         | 0        | -1      | 0      | +2      | +2     | 0       |
 | Thief       | +2       | -1      | 0      | +1      | -1     | +2      |

+## Combat Stats

+Combat stats, as the name suggests, are stats which affect only combat, and nothing else.
+While attributes and skills are a character's primary stats, combat stats are secondary stats, and are derived dynamically (whenever needed) from other values, including the combatant's skills, equipments and modifiers.
+The combat stats are [accuracy](glossary.md#accuracy), [evasion](glossary.md#evasion), balance, reach, [turnrate](glossary.md#turnrate), [speed](glossary.md#speed), [damage](glossary.md#damage) and [defence](glossary.md#defence).

 ## Quirks

 ## Modifiers

+The order of applying modifiers is as below:

+Race Bonuses -> Class Bonuses -> Magical Effects -> Enchantments \
+[Within each type, additive modifiers are applied on top of multiplicative ones]